Synergetic Empowerment: Wireless Communications Meets Embodied Intelligence: Open Issues and Challenges

 \subsection{Large-Scale Multi-Agent Collaboration and Self-Organizing Networking}

-The central challenge of scaling is to manage the tension between the adaptive autonomy of individual agents and the stability of the collective superorganism.
-As the number of agents grows into the millions, the digital nervous system that connects them faces immense risks of information overload, decision latency, and cascading failures.
-The core question is how to design interaction rules that guarantee globally stable and beneficial emergent behavior from purely local, decentralized actions.
-Such rules must be simple enough for decentralized execution yet robust enough to prevent undesirable collective behaviors like system-wide oscillations or decision gridlock.
-We must develop scalable algorithms for adaptive coordination that allow for individual flexibility, while the underlying resource scheduling mechanisms in the wireless communication system must be sufficiently robust and agile enough to support this massive, dynamic dialogue without succumbing to systemic instability.
+The central challenge of scaling is to manage the tension between the autonomy of individual agents and the stability of the collective superorganism.
+As the number of agents grows into the millions, the digital nervous system that connects them faces risks of information overload, decision latency, and cascading failures.
+The core question is how to design local interaction rules that guarantee globally stable emergent behavior, which is uniquely difficult because autonomous physical movement reshapes the shared wireless topology, so local decisions can destabilize collective connectivity.
+Developing scalable algorithms where agents self-organize into local clusters that aggregate perception and compress inter-cluster traffic is essential for preventing per-agent communication overhead from overwhelming network capacity and latency budgets as population density grows.